 We also give her a fish oil capsule every day and a supplement called Dasuquin (which we call her “dayquan”), but those aren’t from the vet.

-And here’s part of being the best dog ever: Ginger loves her daily carprofen, she loves her fish oil capsule, she loves her dayquan, and she loves her monthly heartworm pill.
+And here’s part of being the best dog ever: Ginger loves her daily carprofen, loves her fish oil capsule, loves her “dayquan,” and even loves her monthly heartworm pill.
 Seriously, she gobbles it all right up—it’s all a treat to her.
-She’s a grateful dog.
+She’s a truly grateful dog.

 Admittedly, these days it can take Ginger a bit of effort to get up and get moving.
 Some days she looks pretty tired and rickety and we think, “Well, this is it,” but then she turns around and has a pretty good spell for the next little while.
 Hell, just the other day she chased a cat out of the yard.
-And every time she tries to sneak out of the yard to go on a treasure hunt, I just think, “That’s my girl—she’s still got it.”
+And every time she tries to sneak out of the yard to go on a treasure hunt, we just say, “That’s our girl—she’s still got it!”

 When Ginger was younger she was kind of on the snippy side, and sometimes even scary.
 She’s not small, after all, and just had a bit of an edge till not that long ago, so when she’d snarl or snap, you’d step back.
-She was a damned good watch dog, obviously.
+This makes a damned fine watchdog, of course.

 At Your Service